Firmsconsulting

-The Hurdle rate is also called minimum acceptable rate of return (abbreviated MARR) or break-even yield.
+The hurdle rate is also called minimum acceptable rate of return (abbreviated MARR) or break-even yield.
 It refers to the minimum rate of return that is required before any project can be undertaken.
 The hurdle rate is used in the capital budgeting and is the same as the required rate of return in the discounted cash flow analysis of long-term investment opportunities.
 It is a discount rate used when different investment alternatives are considered.

 If the expected return on the proposed investment is below the hurdle rate, than the investment is not acceptable and vice versa.
 Sometimes the hurdle rate also refers to the minimum internal rate of return (IRR) for the project to be undertaken.